 Even if a Tesla car does not have the Full Self-Driving package, the basic Autopilot’s safety features play a vital role in the safety of the occupants as well as pedestrian and the surrounding vehicles.

 Therefore, passing the traditional tests with 5-star ratings is a piece of cake for Tesla cars.
 Just like the Model Y passed the NHTSA safety test with flying colors earlier this year.

 With the technology in Tesla vehicles, the automaker is able to determine when the airbags deploy in a crash, precisely to the millisecond.
 All other connected sensors also provide information about driving habits and driver behavior (now called the Safety Score).

 This data also helps Tesla engineers fine-tune the safety systems closer to real-world scenarios.
 For example, industry-standard testing is focused on side-impacts directly on the door, while Tesla found out with the help of data that this isn’t the case.
 Most of the times doors are not directly hit in a real-world accident.

 Hitting Tesla Model Y with a Pickup Truck

 After running hundreds of simulations, Tesla tested a Model Y hit by a pickup truck from the side in the Crash Lab.

 “This new algorithm takes into account the current sensor-set interpreted in a new way so that we can identify this particular type of crash and provide optimum restraint for that situation,” Tesla safety engineer explained the test in this video.

 Tesla used 17 high-speed cameras to record this crash test at a speed of 1,000 frames per second (fps).
 The data collected with these advanced cameras play a vital in analyzing a big crash test like this, a Tesla engineer further explained.

-The instrumentation cluster (shown above) is able to determine the type and magnitude of impact within 10 milliseconds of the car is hit.
+The instrumentation cluster (shown above) is able to determine the type and magnitude of impact within 10 milliseconds of the car being hit.
 The system then will trigger the airbags and the restraint system to respond in the best possible manner.

 Tesla safety engineers got the data that they wanted out of this successful test.
 Everything happened exactly as they expected.